 General Motors full-size wagons from 1971 to 1976 had a unique tailgate configuration, though.
 Informally known as “Clamshell Wagons,” they were equipped with what GM called “Glide-Away Tailgates.”
 Instead of rolling down into the tailgate, or flipping up like a hatch, the rear window glass on these wagons slid up into the roof via a switch mounted next to the tailgate opening.
 The tailgate itself slid down under the wagon’s load floor, either manually, or power-operated by the same switch that rolled up the window.

 The advantage was the ability to open the rear cargo area even when parked in a tight parking spot, where there wasn’t room to swing a door or fold down a hatch.
-The downside was that they weighed about eleventy-thousand pounds, and they didn’t survive the fuel crisis for very long, as GM downsized its wagons by 700 pounds and two feet in 1978.
+The downside was that they weighed about eleventy-thousand pounds, and they didn’t survive the fuel crisis for very long, as GM downsized its wagons by 700 pounds and two feet for 1977.

 Station wagons started to fall out of favor the minute Lee Iaccoca started marketing nerdmobile Dodge Caravans and Plymouth Voyagers in 1984.
 (The Chrysler Town & Country showed up here in 1990).
 Wagon sales plummeted even further in the early 1990s, when people figured out you could buy a four-wheel drive Chevrolet Suburban for about what you’d pay for a loaded Buick Electra Estate Wagon.